MetPX/sarracenia/docs/source/Reference/sr3_post.1.rst

        or
        relative_path_to_the/filename

-The *-pipe* option can be specified to have sr_post read path names from standard input as well.
+The *-pipe* option can be specified to have sr3_post read path names from standard input as well.